Casino Miami

-Leon Shepard a.k.a.
-Tevin playing at the fronton.

-Casino Miami (formerly known as Miami Jai-Alai Fronton) is a 6,500-capacity indoor arena and casino located at 3500 NW 37th Avenue in Miami, Florida.
+Casino Miami is a 6,500-capacity indoor arena, casino and jai alai fronton located at 3500 NW 37th Avenue in Miami, Florida.
 Today, it is primarily used for gambling and concerts.
 Notable past performers include the Allman Brothers Band, Black Sabbath, Bruce Springsteen, Frank Sinatra, Santana and Grateful Dead.
-In the past, Jai alai matches took place there, the last one being held in January 2021.
-Likewise, the arena had been used 89 times for boxing events, including many involving famous former world champion boxers.
+The arena had been used 89 times for boxing events, including many involving famous former world champion boxers.
 After a bankruptcy, an affiliate of ABC Funding acquired Casino Miami in 2014.
 Phil Ruffin bought Casino Miami on December 3, 2018.

+Its jai alai fronton, the Miami Jai Alai Fronton, operated until its 2021 closure.
+At its peak in 1975, the fronton drew over 15,000 spectators to watch matches.
+On February 13, 2026, the fronton reopened with a reduced 1,500-seat capacity for jai-alai and shows as JAM Arena (Jai Alai Miami) with a match of the World Jai-Alai League, which had previously operated out of the Magic City Casino until 2025.